Want to learn how to schedule an email in Outlook?

 Log in to Gmail and click on Compose.

-Start composing your message, and once you’re done, do not click Send.
+Start composing your message in the message window, but once you’re done with the email body, do not click Send.

-Instead, click on the downward-facing arrow next to it.
+Instead, click on the downward-facing arrow icon next to it.

 Then, click on Schedule send.

-Choose a specific time to send your email.
-You can choose from a list of scheduled time slots or select your timing by clicking on Pick date & time.
+Choose a specific time to send your email draft.
+You can choose from a list of scheduled time slots or click on Pick date & time, which leads you to a calendar to pick a send time.

 That’s all you have to do to schedule a message in Gmail.

-You can find all your scheduled email in the Scheduled tab in the left sidebar.
+You can find all your scheduled emails in the Scheduled message folder in the left sidebar.

 How to Schedule Email Campaigns Using GMass (Step-by-Step Guide)

-GMass is an excellent extension to Gmail that helps you send personalized email campaigns to thousands of emails in your contact list.
+GMass is an excellent extension to Gmail that functions as an email scheduler and marketing tool, helping you send personalized email campaigns to an extensive email list.

-Here’s how you can schedule email campaigns in Gmail using GMass:
+Here’s how you can use GMass’ scheduler feature to schedule email campaigns in Gmail:

-Once you’ve typed your email, click on the downward arrow next to the GMass button.
+Once you’ve typed your email, click on the downward arrow button next to the GMass button to open GMass settings.

-When the window opens, select the Schedule tab.
+When the dialog window opens, select the Schedule tab.

-In this tab, you can customize virtually every aspect regarding the scheduling of your email.
+Here, you can customize almost all the scheduling options of your email.

 You can decide: